tinamanga/Bot-Battlr-project/README.md

     1.Fetch and display bots in BotCollection

-    2. Add bots to YourBotArmy by clicking
+    2. Add bots to MyBotArmy by clicking

     3.Prevent duplicate bots in the army